gregorio-project/gregorio/UPGRADE.md

 As of version 4.2, the orientation of the stemmed oriscus flexus `(gOe)` is consistent with the unstemmed oriscus flexus `(goe)` in that the oriscus points downward (since the note which follows is of lower pitch).
 If you prefer the oriscus to point upward, you will need to use the `1` modifier (as in `(gO1e)`), which will force an upward orientation of the oriscus.

+### Podatus followed by a virga

+As of version 4.2, a podatus followed by a virga of the same or higher pitch as the second note in the podatus (e.g., `(eghv)`) will be kept together, disallowing a line break between the two shapes.
+If you would like to allow a line break between the two shapes, use a `/` or some other breakable space between them (e.g., `(eg/hv)`).

 ## 4.1.1

 ### Vertical spacings